-(1) TYPES OF ACTION THAT FEDERAL AGENCY MAY TAKE.-A Federal agency that receives information that a contractor or a person has violated section 2102, 2103, or 2104 of this title shall consider taking one or more of the following actions, as appropriate:

-(A) Canceling the Federal agency procurement, if a contract has not yet been awarded.

-(B) Rescinding a contract with respect to which-

-(i) the contractor or someone acting for the contractor has been convicted for an offense punishable under subsection (a); or

-(ii) the head of the agency that awarded the contract has determined, based on a preponderance of the evidence, that the contractor or a person acting for the contractor has engaged in conduct constituting the offense.
+- (1) Types of action that federal agency that receives information that a contractor or a person has violated section 2102, 2103, or 2104 of this title shall consider taking one or more of the following actions, as appropriate: - (A) Canceling the Federal agency procurement, if a contract has not yet been awarded. - (B) Rescinding a contract with respect to which- - (i) the contractor or someone acting for the contractor has been convicted for an offense punishable under subsection (a); or - (ii) the head of the agency that awarded the contract has determined, based on a preponderance of the evidence, that the contractor or a person acting for the contractor has engaged in conduct constituting the offense.

-(C) Initiating a suspension or debarment proceeding for the protection of the Federal Government in accordance with procedures in the Federal Acquisition Regulation.

-(D) Initiating an adverse personnel action, pursuant to the procedures in chapter 75 of title 5 or other applicable law or regulation.

-(2) AMOUNT GOVERNMENT ENTITLED TO RE-COVER.-When a Federal agency rescinds a contract pursuant to paragraph (1)(B), the Federal Government is entitled to recover, in addition to any penalty prescribed by law, the amount expended under the contract.

-(3) PRESENT RESPONSIBILITY AFFECTED BY CONDUCT.-For purposes of a suspension or debarment proceeding initiated pursuant to paragraph (1)(C), engaging in conduct constituting an offense under section 2102, 2103, or 2104 of this title affects the present responsibility of a Federal Government contractor or subcontractor.
+- (C) Initiating a suspension or debarment proceeding for the protection of the Federal Government in accordance with procedures in the Federal Acquisition Regulation. - (D) Initiating an adverse personnel action, pursuant to the procedures in chapter 75 of title 5 or other applicable law or regulation. - (2) AMOUNT GOVERNMENT ENTITLED TO RECOVER.-When a Federal agency rescinds a contract pursuant to paragraph (1)(B), the Federal Government is entitled to recover, in addition to any penalty prescribed by law, the amount expended under the contract. - (3) PRESENT RESPONSIBILITY AFFECTED BY CONDUCT.-For purposes of a suspension or debarment proceeding initiated pursuant to paragraph (1)(C), engaging in conduct constituting an offense under section 2102, 2103, or 2104 of this title affects the present responsibility of a Federal Government contractor or subcontractor.